 Secondly, drinking alcohol affects your brain’s signals to tell you that you need to wee.
 During the daytime, when you’re awake, you simply go to the toilet when you feel the need, but at night, when asleep, the signals are duller.
 So, after drinking alcohol, the chance of bedwetting increases because it affects your ability to notice these signals4.

 Finally, you may find bedwetting more of an issue after drinking alcohol because it’s a muscle irritant.
 We all have a detrusor muscle in the wall of our bladder, which contracts to allow us to pee and relaxes to allow the bladder to be filled up again.
 Drinking alcohol irritates it and makes it contract5, making us wet the bed afterwards.
-On top of this, alcohol has other short and long term health effects, which you can learn about here.
+On top of this, alcohol has other short and long term health effects.

 There are lots of solutions that might help and still allow you to have that occasional festive alcoholic drink without worrying about wetting the bed, especially if you have an underlying bladder problem: